What is a Chatbot, Types, How it Works and More

 What is a Chatbot?

-A chatbot is a software application or a conversational interface that simulates human-like conversations with users, often providing customer support.
+Omnichannel Chatbot is a software application or a conversational interface that simulates human-like conversations with users, often providing customer support.
 Chatbot can work with text or voice input and can be integrated into multiple customer channels like websites, Mobile Apps, Facebook Messenger, WhatsApp, Instagram, Telegram, Slack, and more.
 A chatbot helps businesses in automating customer support and engagement through workflows and artificial intelligence.

 An AI chatbot is capable of responding in text or voice, replicating human-like conversations; chatbots can be as simple as a computer program that responds to simple user queries or as flexible enough to respond to all kinds of complex user queries, extending its scope.

-Keyword-Based Chatbots
+Rule-based Chatbots

-Generative AI-Powered Chatbots
+Generative AI (LLM-based) Chatbots

 How does the chatbot work?